Indicator plants at VWA for detection of virusses

 Potato quarantine procedures

-• True seed transmitted viruses: 1995-1999 using the indicator plants Chenopodium quinoa (or C. amaranticolor), Nicotiana oxidentalis-P1 and N. bentamiana, maximum bulking rate 5.
+• True seed transmitted viruses: from 1995-1999, using the indicator plants Chenopodium quinoa (or C. amaranticolor), Nicotiana oxidentalis-P1 and N. bentamiana, maximum bulking rate 5.
 Starting in 2000 in 2-fold C. quinoa (or C. amaranticolor) and in 4-fold N. hesperis-67A (or N. oxidentalis-P1) (Verhoeven & Roenhorst, 2003).
 In 2021 N. bentamiana was replaced by N. hesperis-67A.
 From 2022 onwards only Chenopodium quinoa and Nicotiana oxidentalis-P1 are being used.
 Furthermore, the potato plants were weekly visually inspected.
 These procedures include screening for:

 • Andean potato latent virus (APLV; preferred name: Tymovirus latandigenum)